numpy/numpy/doc/Py3K.rst

    Check that indeed all comparison routines were changed.

-Fate of the 'S' dtype
+Fate of the 's' dtype
 ---------------------

 On Python 3, the 'S' dtype will still be Bytes.